Best Practices for Singing notes in Tune

 Before you begin to sing in tune, you ought to vividly imagine the pitch of the note you want to sing along with.
 How high or low is it?

-Learn how to play a piano as it’ll give you a perceptive recognition of different pitches.
+Learn how to play piano or guitar (as well as any other instrument) as it’ll give you a perceptive recognition of different pitches.

 It’ll also improve your natural acumen for tuning your voice up with different pitches.